Massiafz/Project/Final Test Report.md

 | OB-25   | Displaying favourite albums                                     | User `"faveuser"` has favourites list containing `"fav123"` and album list includes both favourite and non-favourite albums | Invoke `favourites()` function.                                                                                                                                                                                                                                  | Only the album with Deezer\_ID `"fav123"` is displayed in search results.                         | Massi       |
 | OB-26   | Removing an album from favourites                               | User `"faveuser"` has album with Deezer\_ID `"fav123"` in favourites           | 1.
 Select the album in CatalogFrame. <br> 2.
 Invoke `unfavourite_album()`.                                                                                                                                                                                      | Album is removed from favourites and a success message is shown.                                   | Massi       |
 | OB-27   | Attempting to remove an album not in favourites                 | User `"faveuser"` exists with an empty favourites list                      | 1.
 Select a non-favourite album in CatalogFrame. <br> 2.
 Invoke `unfavourite_album()`.                                                                                                                                                                          | Error is displayed indicating the album is not in favourites.                                     | Massi       |

+---

+## 3. Bugs Fixed 🐛

+During this entire project, we faced a bunch of bugs during development.
+Below are some of the ones we fixed:

+**1. Album Adding/Deletion Causing Tracklist Errors:**

+- After adding new columns/attributes (`Tracklist` and `Deezer_ID`) to the csv database, we forgot to add them to our save function (named `save_albums()`).
+This function is called after every album add and album deletion so it is quite important.
+As a result, the data was overwritten causing the tracklist to get deleted.
+To fix this, we just wrote the additional attributes back in the save function.

+**2. Edit Album Popup Window Test Failure:**

+- While doing our unit tests, the popup windows caused edit album test failures due to them stalling the main thread while the tests kept going ahead.
+To fix this, we added a `force` boolean argument to the `edit_album()` function.
+If this boolean is True, then the function will skip these popup windows and just accept the edits.
+This was okay for some of our unit tests since we were testing as if the user did press the accept popup button anyways.

+**3. Favourite/Unfavourite Album Test Failure:**

+- The `favourite_album()` and `unfavourite_album()` functions were failing their unit tests because the threading of our album display caused the `selected_album` of the catalog class to not register in time before the testing occured.
+To fix this, we created a `no_threading` boolean argument to our refresh function which just forces the album to load on the main thread.
+This is fine in this case since we were just using one album in these two unit tests anyways.

+**4. Guest Login Kept Showing Extra Buttons Error:**

+- We were designing the UI so that the `Edit Album`, `Add Album`, `Delete Album`, `Favourite Album`, `Unfavourite Album`, and `Edit Account` buttons didn't appear for guests.
+However, they still showed up even though we used `grid_forget()` to hide them.
+This was because we called `grid_forget()` in the `__init__()` function (which is only called once at the very start of the executable).
+So, by moving these `grid_forget()` calls to the `continue_as_guest()` function, it allowed them to actually register.

 ````markdown